With the middle of the summer semester upon them, Magister Wen again called Gwen into the Cognisance Chamber.

-As mid-term quickly approached, Gwen's training regime with Caliban and Ariel was finally beginning to take shape.
+As mid-term quickly approached, Gwen's training regime with Caliban and Ariel finally began to take shape.

 By Tuesday, Gwen had sustained the creature's presence in the Material realm for four days.

 Then there was the advantage that Gwen's elemental affinity reduced her mana-costs and casting fatigue.

-Unbeknownst to Petra, Gwen's self-imposed workaholic ethos had given her a rare kind of focus, one more suited to perhaps, the Daoist isolationists of Wutang Mountain, or the esoteric swordsmen of Kunlung ranges.
+Unbeknownst to Petra, Gwen's self-imposed workaholic ethos had given her a rare kind of focus, one more suited to perhaps, the Daoist isolationists of Wutang Mountain or the esoteric swordsmen of Kunlun ranges.
 She left the house early in the morning for classes, took her lunch near campus, attended her afternoon classes, then trained before having dinner.
 She repeated this schedule for five days, then relaunched herself at the Training Hall whenever she had a few hours to spare.
-When possible, to save time and also to entertain her companionship with Mayuree, she ate together with the siblings in their loft.
+When possible, to save time and entertain her companionship with Mayuree, she ate together with the siblings in their loft.